 Writing for AI extraction requires fundamentally different approaches than traditional SEO content.
 When ChatGPT, Perplexity, or Google AI Overviews select content to cite, they favor specific structural patterns, answer formats, and credibility signals.
 Content that follows AEO guidelines gets extracted and cited; content that doesn't gets overlooked regardless of its actual quality.

-According to DW Media's 2026 AEO trends analysis, successful AEO content in 2026 requires "quick-answer" architecture—adding 100-word quick answer blocks at the top of posts, structured proof blocks using tables and bulleted lists, and factual integrity that AI scrapers can verify.
+According to DW Media's 2026 AEO trends analysis, successful AEO content in 2026 requires "quick-answer" architecture—adding 100-word quick answer blocks at the top of posts, structured proof blocks using tables and bulleted lists, and factual integrity that AI-powered search tools can verify.

 The Answer-First Approach